-Include a correctly and consistently formatted bibliography of sources used for both Part and Part 2.
+Include a correctly and consistently formatted bibliography of sources used for both Part 1 and Part 2.
+The bibliography is not included in the word count.

 Presentation style

 Present your Part 1 source analysis, Part 2 evaluation and bibliography as a Google Slide or PowerPoint presentation.
 Each analysis should be on a new slide.
 Your evaluation can be presented over 3-4 slides with appropriate images.
 Present your bibliography on 1 or more slides at the end.